KunoDLK/ML_Group/Reports/Report.md

 ## SVM (by Andrea Butera)
 ## Random Forest (by Mark Ditchburn C2932952)
 ### Summary:
-- Data is processed and used to trained a Random Forest Model
+- Data is evaluated and processed
-- Determined key factors in price determination
+- Determination of key factors in price prediction
+- Model trained and evaluated against actual prices
 - Model is accurate to an R2 of 99.7%

 ## R Script